Updated January 18, 2019

 1:30 – 1:45 PM Break

 1:45 – 4:45 PM “Sharing Best Practices” Summits: Included in your conference registration price, these summits allow you to learn from industry leaders, hear from your peers, and share your own best practices.
 Each summit will have a moderator and several experienced veterans who provide their opinions on a list of key subjects, followed by group participation.
 These are always very highly rated so don’t miss out!
 We will have Summits for the following groups:

 - Tour Operators: Leaders – Brad Campeau, Brew Donkey; Zack Roskop, Knox Brew Tours; Chad Brodsky, City Brew Tours and CBTOA member

 - Destination Management Organizations: Leaders – Meghan Gearino, Visit Richmond VA;

 - Breweries: (Includes tap room managers, event planners, marketing, communications, etc.) Leaders – Audra Gaiziunas, Brewed for Her Ledger;

 6:45 – 10:00 PM Evening Party at Payette Brewing: Transportation will be provided to Payette Brewing and back to the hotel on a rolling basis.
-Beers and food truck dinner items are on your own.
+This welcome party will take place in Payette’s production facility with yard games, beer tasting stations, local food producer samples, and food trucks parked out back.
+Dinner and full pints after your first one are on your own.

 8:00 AM – 4:00 PM Registration & Beer Tradeshow